 “The Requirement to Buy Coverage Under the Affordable Care Act,” The Henry J. Kaiser Family Foundation (accessed 11 Feb.
 2013)

 The Affordable Care Act was signed into law March 23, 2010.
-Some of its provisions have already been implemented.
-The rest take effect between now and January 1, 2014.
+Most of its provisions took effect by January 1, 2014.

-Your health insurance company will provide documents to you and the IRS proving that you have adequate coverage, as required by law.
+Your health insurance company provides documents to you and the IRS proving that you have adequate coverage, as required by law.

 Yes.
-Open enrollment begins October 1, 2013.
-You can buy insurance directly from an insurer, like Humana, buy through an independent insurance agency, or shop online in the virtual “Marketplaces” being set up in each state.
+Open enrollment begins Nov.
+15, 2014, and will end on Feb.
+15, 2015.
+You can buy insurance directly from an insurer, like Humana, buy through an independent insurance agency, or shop online in the virtual Marketplaces being set up in each state.